-Each output is added to the output file line by line.
-Six new lines in total will be added for a single run in beta mode in the following order: B_bar, R_bar, beta_bar for subcommunity 1, beta_bar for subcommunity 2, rho_bar for subcommunity 1, and rho_bar for subcommunity 2.
-Analogous to the output when run in alpha mode (§3.1.4), each line contains information in the following order, separated by a tab character:
+Output is added to the output file line by line.
+Six new lines in total will be added for a single run in beta mode, with lines in the following order: B_bar, R_bar, beta_bar for subcommunity 1, beta_bar for subcommunity 2, rho_bar for subcommunity 1, and rho_bar for subcommunity 2.
+In turn, analogous to the output when run in alpha mode (§3.1.4), each line contains information in the following order, separated by a tab character:

 A unique run_id code that identifies the run